 About the Barristers section

-Find out everything you ever wanted to know about a career as a barrister – from the BPTC to pupillage and beyond.
-You can read profiles of specialists in their fields, and search for pupillages and mini-pupillages.
+Find out everything you ever wanted to know about a career as a barrister – from the GDL and BPTC to mini-pupillages, finance, the different barristers chambers, pupillage itself and beyond.
+You can read profiles of specialists in different practice areas from tax and intellectual property to crime and human rights, and search for pupillages and mini-pupillages.